ca-montenegro/coursera-simod/README.md

 ### Configuration

-You can execute the tool from the file simod_ui.py with a python console or IDE.
+1. Install all requiered parameters listed in requirements.txt.
+This can be make by executing pip install -r requeriments.txt in console
+2. You can execute the tool by adding the log event file into the input directory, next modify the simod_optimizer.py file in line 27 by changing the name of the file you want to get simulator parameters

 ### Execution steps